BIOL115-MSUM/BIOL115-MSUM.github.io/create-project.md

 To create a new project:

-1. Go to Your Workspace
+1. Select **Your Workspace**
-2. Go to the Content tab
+2. Select the Content tab
-2. Click the button to start a New Project and select "New RStudio Project"
+3. Click the "New Project" button
+4. Select "New RStudio Project"

 <img src="screenshots/posit_cloud_new_project.png" width="75%" style="display: block; margin: auto;" />